 Summer is approaching - and with it comes lots of sunshine and high temperatures.
 This is actually good news for Tesla drivers, as electric cars are much more efficient in the heat than in winter.
-Nevertheless, there are a few tips to make your summer as comfortable and economical as possible.
+Nevertheless, there are a few tips to make the summer as comfortable and economical as possible.
 Find out the five most important ones here in this article.

 Tesla tips for the summer